Gajasurasamhara: Textual references and legend

 The Gajasurasamhara form is associated by scholars to the epithet Krittivasa ("who has skin as his garment"), used in the Vedic hymn Shri Rudram Chamakam for Rudra, a Vedic God associated with Shiva.
 Often, devotional hymns of the Tevaram call Shiva the one who wears the elephant hide, alluding to this incident.
 The Shiva Sahasranama ("The thousand names of Shiva") describe Shiva as Gajaha, the slayer of the elephant.

 The Kurma Purana describes the tale of Gajasurasamhara, when discussing the Krittivashvara ("The Lord who has skin as his garment") linga (the iconic form of Shiva) of Varanasi.
-When a demon (Rakshasa) assumed the form of an elephant and terrorized Sadhus who were worshipping Mahadeva, Shiva the Lord himself emerged from this linga, slew the demon, and removed the elephant skin, thereafter wearing the hide on his upper body.
+When a demon (Rakshasa) assumed the form of an elephant and terrorized Brahmins who were worshipping the linga, Shiva emerged from this linga, slew the demon, and removed the elephant skin, thereafter wearing the hide on his upper body.
 Another version narrates that Gajasura gained various powers by practising severe penance.
 However, he got proud and started harassing, robbing and killing people.
 Even the Gods feared him.
 One day, Gajasura attacked the devotees of Shiva in Varanasi and Shiva appeared to rescue them and ripped the elephant's body.
 Valuvur, where the chief temple of Gajasurasamhara, is sometimes described as the place where the incident occurred, instead of Varanasi.

 Another version of the tale is given in the Varaha Purana.
 It relates Gajasurasamhara to Shiva's visit to the Deodar Forest ("Darukavana") to teach a lesson to arrogant sages.
 Shiva visits the Forest as a young naked mendicant, with the enchantress Mohini as his wife.
 While the sages fall for Mohini, the women wildly chase Shiva.
 When the sages regain their senses, they perform a black magic sacrifice, which produces an elephant-demon called Gajasura, which attacks Shiva, who slays him and wears his hide.